Mill Creek

 Yvonne and Bill Kreck

 As proprietors of Mill Creek Vineyards, and one of three generations running the winery, Bill and Yvonne Kreck have a hard time separating family life from work.
 For them, being part of a winemaking family is both a way of life and a way to make a living.
-The best part is that neither could have have asked for a more fitting way to blend similar backgrounds and beliefs.
+The best part is that neither could have asked for a more fitting way to blend similar backgrounds and beliefs.

 Yvonne’s family also migrated to Alexander Valley—from Berkeley—before she was born, and likewise never left.
 In fact, she and Bill raised their three sons in the house in which she grew up.
 Land that was once corrals and pasture for her horses are now filled with grapevines: it took many years, but Bill’s dream of a small vineyard on the Chalk Hill Road property came true in 1991; amidst two-hundred-year-old valley oaks are seven acres now planted to the classic Bordeaux varietals cabernet sauvignon, cabernet franc and merlot used in the Kreck Estate Meritage, Reflections.
 Mill Creek Vineyards’ Cabernet Sauvignon blends grapes from this vineyard with those grown on the Dry Creek Valley Estate.